<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 planning-retirement-pge-guide

-No matter where you stand in the planning process, or your current age, we hope this guide gives you a good overview of the steps to take and resources that help you simplify your transition into retirement and get the most from your benefits.
+No matter where you stand in the planning process, or your current age, we designed this guide to provide you with a comprehensive overview of the steps you can take toward retirement.
+With the right resources, you can simplify and streamline your transition from PG&E into retirement, and get the most from your benefits in your city your state.

-"A separate study by Russell Investments, a large money management firm, came to a similar conclusion.
-Russell estimates a good financial advisor can increase investor returns by 3.75 percent."
+"A study by Russell Investments, a large money management firm, found that a good financial advisor can increase investor returns by an estimated 3.75%."

 Source: Is it Worth the Money to Hire a Financial Advisor?, The Balance, 2021